 Miracle Healing From The Earth

-The earth (clay) receives it's vital energies from the sun, air, and waters which explains the properties. clay is full of natural hormones, vitamins A, E, and B complex and numerous minerals.
+The earth (clay) receives it's vital energies from the sun, air and waters which explains its properties.
+Clay is full of natural hormones, vitamins A, E and B complex and numerous minerals.

 Experiments by Dr. Howard E. Lind on hydrated (water suspended) bentonite (volcanic ash) are very interesting.
-On one experiment, he found that bentonite even neutralizes the Staph Bacillus.
-Clay has the ability to increase action of the red blood cells, therefore helping in anemia.
+On one experiment, he found that bentonite even neutralizes Staph Bacillus.
+Clay has the ability to increase action of the red blood cells helping in anemia.
 It purifies the blood by cleansing and enriching.
 It stops diarrhea and constipation and acts on all the organs of the body.
 Everything unhealthy and omitting negative radiation's is irresistibly attracted to clay (a positive pole) and is eliminated.
 Parasitic organisms cannot proliferate in the presence of clay.
-Internally, in cases of organic disorders, clay can eliminate and destroy unhealthy cells and activate the rebuilding of healthy ones.
+Internally clay can eliminate and destroy unhealthy cells and activate the rebuilding of healthy ones.